Protect life and property by extinguishing fires including trash, grass, building, vehicle and chemical fires

 Work fitness medical exam including a drug test

 Applicants who do not pass the written examination and/or fail to complete the selection process will not be considered for appointment as a firefighter for the duration of that current eligibility list.
 These applicants may reapply and retest for the next posted Civil Service examination.

 Conditions of Employment

-- Must agree to not use tobacco products of any kind, both on or off duty while employed by the City of Temple Fire Department
+Must agree to not use tobacco products of any kind while on duty and employed by the City of Temple Fire Department

 City of Temple Civil Service Local Rules can be found here.